Minor League Playing Rules (Amended and Updated: 2018)

 - The game will be a 9-inning game.

-- The manager of each team will be the Junior League Manager whose team leads each league (American/National).
+- The manager of each team will be the Minor League Manager whose team leads each league (American/National).
 The remaining managers will make up the coaching staff for each team.

 Post Season Play

 - All teams will participate in post regular season play.